timhowgego/Aquius/README.md

 Aquius is fundamentally inaccessible to those with severe visual impairment: The limitation lay in the concept, not primarily the implementation.
 Aquius can't even read out the stop names, since it doesn't know anything about them except their coordinates.
 Genuine solutions are more radical than marginal, implying a quite separate application.
 For example, conversion of the map into a 3D soundscape, or allowing users to walk a route as if playing a [MUD](https://en.wikipedia.org/wiki/MUD).

-Tooltips may display in haphazard positions: Tooltips display in the middle of the visual element plotted, however multiple links are often draw as multiple elements (with the same service value) connected together, so _the middle_ ceases to be visually apparent.

 Multiple base maps can be added but only one may be displayed: A user selection and associated customisation was envisaged for the future.

+Population bubbles are not necessarily centered on towns: These are typically located at the centroid of the underlying administrative area, which does not necessary relate to the main settlement.
+Their purpose is simply to indicate the presence of people at a broad scale, not to map nuances in local population distribution.

 Circular services that constitute two routes in different directions, that share some stops but not all, display with the service in both directions serving the entire shared part of the loop: Circular services normally halve the total service to represent the journey possibilities either clockwise or counter-clockwise, without needing to decide which direction to travel in to reach any one stop.
 Circular services that take different routes depending on their direction cannot simply be halved in this manner, even over the common section, because the service level in each direction is not necessarily the same.
 Consequently Aquius would have to understand which direction to travel in order to reach each destination the fastest.
 That would be technically possible by calculating distance, but would remain prone to misinterpretation, because a service with a significantly higher service frequency in one direction might reasonably be used to make journeys round almost the entire loop, regadless of distance.
 The safest assumption is that services can be ridden round the loop in either direction.
 In practice this issue only arises [in Parla](https://timhowgego.github.io/Aquius/live/es-rail-20-jul-2018/#x-3.76265/y40.23928/z14/c-3.7669/k40.2324/m10/s5/vlphn/n2).

 ### Spain

-Spanish Railway dataset population bubbles are not centered on towns: These are located at the centroid of the municipality, which does not necessary relate to the main settlement.
-Their purpose is simply to indicate the presence of people at a broad scale, not to map nuances in local population distribution.

 Spanish Railway dataset services are not totally accurate: The network was research in one direction (away from Madrid), during academic holidays, and with a Cercanías journey planner that only showed origin/destination and not the stops inbetween.
 Likewise service totals for many city metros were calculated from average headways, so won't be perfectly accurate.
 Tourist-type services have been excluded.
 International services only within Spain.
 For an introduction to the dataset, see [Disassembling Trenes](https://timhowgego.wordpress.com/2018/09/04/disassembling-trenes/).